spryker/spryker-docs/docs/scos/user/features/202009.0/product-feature-overview/product-feature-overview.md

 ### Product information inheritance

-Information of a concreete product on the Storefront is a combination of the information of the concrete product and its abstract  product.
+Information of a concrete product on the Storefront is a combination of the information of the concrete product and its abstract  product.

 The information of a concrete product always overwrites the information of its abstract product.
 For example, if the abstract product name is *VGA cable*, and the concrete product name is *VGA cable(1.5m)*, the latter is displayed.
 If some information is not specified for a concrete product, it inherits the information from its abstract product.
 For example, if no price is specified for a concrete product, the price of its abstract product is displayed.